didiermun/didiermun/README.md

 ### Hi there 👋
 - I am Didier Munezero
-- 🔭 I’m Software developer(Full stack from Backend to Frontend).
+- 🔭 I’m Software developer.
 - Currently using Nodejs and Spring for Backend Development with using Vue, React and Svelte for Frontend Development
 - 👯 I’m looking to collaborate with other content creators and tech staffs.
 - 💬 Ask me about future of Coding
-- 🥅 Forward Looking Goals: Contribute more to Open Source projects
+- 🥅 Forward Looking Goals: Contribute more to Open Source projects and keep growing in this software development career

 ### Connect with me: